AdaptableTools/example-adaptable-aggrid-cra/README.md

 ## Contents

-This template contains just the bare bones required to set up an AdapTable instance.
+This template contains just the bare bones required to set up an AdapTable React instance.

 A "real world" example would likely include: